 It’s an insane time of year if you have a high school senior in your family.
 Senior year, from a parents’ perspective, is like a giant, out-of-control, no-brakes freight train…a powerful, soot-stained steel bullet careening towards you, black plumes of smoke billowing into the sky and there is absolutely nothing you can do to stop it.

 But guess what?
-Not all kids go to college.
+All teens are not ready for college.
 And that’s okay, too.
 In fact, sometimes it’s the best, smartest and most reasonable step.

 Not all kids go to college.
 And that’s okay.